Discovering Paradise: Exploring the Cinque Terre in 3 days

 Final Thoughts

-What an incredible few days, and completely restorative.
+What an incredibly magical few days, and completely restorative.
 If you have the Cinque Terre on your bucket list, just go.
 It is everything you would expect and more.

 1. Pingback: An Afternoon in Portofino | Meet me at the Pyramid Stage